Ronald Algie: Member of Parliament

-In 1937, Algie became the director of the Freedom Association, an organisation which strongly opposed the left-wing Labour Party government of the time.
+In 1937, Algie became the director of the Freedom Association, an organisation that strongly opposed the left-wing Labour Party government of the time.
 The Freedom Association quickly became linked to the new National Party, and Algie became one of the party's more prominent supporters and was involved in the electorate.
 The incumbent MP for Remuera was National's Bill Endean who was unpopular among supporters, so much so that he was nearly deselected for the planned 1941 general election.
 The 1941 election was postponed due to the war, though, and Endean failed to get selected by the National Party for the and Algie was chosen instead.
 Endean was overseas at the time of the selection, but even if he had been present, Gustafson believes that the "elderly, dull Endean would have been no match for the clever and witty Algie".
 Endean was the first sitting National MP who failed to get re-selected.
 Algie won the seat and entered Parliament.

 Algie proved to be a skilled Parliamentary debater, and has been described by Hugh Templeton as the best debater of his time.
 Even opponents such as Bob Semple respected Algie's rhetorical abilities.
 He was also noted for remaining polite throughout debates, and for his willingness to apologise for any offence he accidentally gave.